jquindiagan/surfs_up/README.md

 Unlike the initial query, the minimum temperature for June and December in 2016 was only a four percent difference.
 The percentage differences in other areas stayed consistent, with the difference increasing three to four percent.

 2. To gain a better understanding of the temperature year-round, a query was performed to compare the June and December temperatures to other months in the year.
-The most recent and complete data set was analyzed, which was the year 2016.
+The entire year of 2016 was analyzed.

 <img src="resources/y2016_temp.png" align="center">